Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Results

-Our data demonstrates that we can measure both the electrical and mechanical dynamics of the heart during sinus rhythm simultaneously at very high spatial and temporal resolutions.
-In this example, both the wireframe mesh and the vectorfield consist of $3,235$ vertices or displacement vectors, respectively, the vertices forming $6,349$ polygon triangles.
-The average distance between two neighbouring vertices is $0.85 \pm 0.38~mm$ and the average area of a polygon triangle is about $0.53 \pm 0.17~mm^2$ (at 0ms).
-The entire ventricular surface is resolved by 668,793 pixels, where each polygon triangle consists on average of about 100 pixels, see Fig.~\ref{fig:Fig3}d).
-The spatial resolution of the texture map is so high that it is possible to identify individual small vessels and other fine-scaled structures across the ventricular surface, see Figs.~\ref{fig:Sinus1}a) and \ref{fig:Sinus2}b).
-Per pixel, the spatial resolution is about 150 $\mu m$.
-The horizontal (short-axis) diameters of the heart are $2.89~cm$ and $3.36~cm$ along the shorter and longer axes of the elliptical shape of the heart, respectively.
-Figs.~\ref{fig:Sinus1}-\ref{fig:Sinus3} and Supplementary Video 1 show the same heart.
+Our data demonstrates that we can measure both the electrical and mechanical dynamics of the heartbeat simultaneously at high spatial and temporal resolutions.
+The resolution of the electrical measurements, except the APD measurements, is higher than the mechanical measurements.
+We measured electrical activation and optical traces per pixel (superimposed data from multiple cameras) and APD and strain per triangle.
+In the example in Fig.~\ref{fig:Sinus1} and \ref{fig:Sinus2}A), both the wireframe mesh and the vectorfield consist of $3,325$ vertices or displacement vectors, respectively, the vertices forming $6,349$ polygon triangles.
+The average distance between two neighbouring vertices is \SI{0.68 \pm 0.30}{\milli \meter} and the average area of a triangle is about \SI{0.34 \pm 0.11}{\milli \meter^2} (at 0ms).
+The entire ventricular surface is resolved by 668,793 pixels, where each triangle comprises about 50-150 pixels, see Fig.~\ref{fig:Fig2}D).
+The spatial resolution of the texture map is so high that it is possible to identify individual small vessels and other anatomical features across the ventricular surface, see Figs.~\ref{fig:Sinus1}B) and \ref{fig:Sinus2}A).
+Per pixel, the spatial resolution is about \SI{120}{\micro\metre}.
+The horizontal (short-axis) diameters of the heart are \SI{2.69}{\centi \meter} and \SI{3.02}{\centi \meter}, respectively (along the shorter and longer axes of the elliptical shape of the heart).